ezocher/VR-for-Seniors/README.md

 ![Anonymized woman playing Beat Saber while a friend watches](Images/anon-woman-playing-beat-saber.jpg)
 ## Origin of the Materials
 I am teaching a [hands-on introductory class](https://www.campusce.net/bc/course/course.aspx?C=15333&pc=1998&mc=&sc=) in Virtual Reality and Augmented Reality in the [Bellevue College TELOS program](https://www.bellevuecollege.edu/ce/retiree-programs/).
-TELOS is a program targeted at retirees, and my students have ranged from about 55 to about 85 years old.
+TELOS is a program targeted at retirees, and my students have ranged from about 55 to about 85 years of age.

 The three classes I have taught so far have gone very well and the students have enjoyed themselves, learned a lot, impressed their grandchildren, and made new friends.

-I am sharing the class materials I have created to help other people who are developing VR programs or VR classes for independent seniors or senior living residents.
+I am sharing the class materials I have created to help other people who are developing VR experiences or VR classes for independent seniors or senior living residents.

+## Materials Overview
+  * **Documents-for-students/Class-Handout-1** -- This is the first-day handout that I print and give to the students.
+It has an overview of the course, shows the headsets and apps used in class, and has a page of links and book recommendations.
 ## Approach of the Class
 TELOS classes are informal but have deep content (e.g. Environmental Law is taught by a former EPA lawyer), so I have tried to give students a broad overview of the current state of VR and AR and I have them experience a full sample of the current range of mainstream headsets and apps.
 The class also covers a little bit of technology and terminology.